 Hexagram 6: Heaven associating with water is incompatible movement: contention.

 The noble one, when he sets up affairs, plans ahead.

 Water is not the one which acts on a spur.
-Feelings, apprehension, depth, they can follow a way, like water follows the grooves of the terrain, but not clear one.
-So the noble one finds the openings first, and then makes his affairs fit into the space and time.
+Feelings, apprehension, depth, they can follow a way, like water follows the grooves of the terrain.
+So the noble one explores the terrain and finds the openings, and then makes his affairs fit into the space and time.

 Hexagram 11: Heaven and Earth unite: Eminence.

 The ruler fashions and completes the Tao of Heaven and Earth.